Happstack/happstack-clckwrks/clckwrks-theme-happstack/content/whatif.md

 More information on boomerang and web-routes can be found [here](http://happstack.com/docs/crashcourse/WebRoutes.html#web-routes-boomerang).

-Happstack 7 has some simple, dynamic routing combinators, such as a `dir` and `path`.
-In Happstack 8 we will look at bringing more powerful `boomerang` style combinators to dynamic routing as well.
+Happstack 7 has some simple, path segment oriented routing combinators, such as a `dir` and `path`.
+In Happstack 8 we will look at bringing more powerful `boomerang` style combinators to the path segment oriented routing combinators as well.

 Template Haskell
 ----------------